 Why is your input important?

 Your input contributed greatly to developing this initial Highlands Transit Plan.
 Early input received was used to help establish the community’s public transportation needs.
 During later phases of the plan development process, the additional public input will be sought to confirm and prioritize alternatives for inclusion in the 10-year service, financial & implementation plan.

-- Input received in February and March 2017 helped to identify the needs of the community through:
+Input received in early 2017 helped to identify the needs of the community through:

 - 25 Stakeholder interviews